FormaRobotics/forma-arm/README.md

 - Pull requests
 - New attachments/end-effectors

-Please fork the repo, create a feature branch, open a pull request.
+Please fork the repo, create a feature branch and open a pull request.